rboulton/es_dump_restore/README.md

 `test-1276512`, then set the alias `test` to point to this index.
 The index would be set to have no replicas, and only 1 shard, but have all other settings from the dump file.

+If `BATCH_SIZE` is set for a restore command, it controls the number of documents which will be sent to elasticsearch at once.
+This defaults to 1000, which is normally fine, but if you have particularly complex documents or mappings this might need reducing to avoid timeouts.

 ## Contributing